zooko/smalloc/README.md

 allocations in this process.)

-Therefore, it can be useful to reserve one huge span of address space and then use only a small part of it.
-This technique is used occasionally in scientific computing, such as to compute over large sparse matrices, and a limited form of it is used in some of the best modern memory managers like `mimalloc` and `rpmalloc`, but I'm not aware of this technique being exploited to the hilt in a memory manager before.
+Therefore, it can be useful to reserve one huge span of address space and then use only a small part of it, because then you know memory at those addresses space is available to you without dynamically allocating more and having to track and maintain the resulting separate address spaces.

+This technique is used occasionally in scientific computing, such as to compute over large sparse matrices, and a limited form of it is used in some of the best modern memory managers like `mimalloc` and `rpmalloc`, but I'm not aware of this technique being exploited to the hilt like this in a memory manager before.

 So, if you accept that "avoiding reserving too much virtual address space" is not an important goal for a memory manager, what *are* the